GeorgeHernandez/GeorgeHernandez/AboutMe/AboutMe.md

 summary:: Stuff particularly "About Me". parents:: [[README|Home]]

+> [!tldr]
+> I was born 1968-10-22 in the Philippines.
+I moved to America when I was 4.
+I am deaf in my left ear.
+I've lived almost entirely in Chicago since then.
+I've done martial arts since I was 7.
+I graduated from Lane Tech HS.
+I got a Bachelors in Chemical Engineering at UIC.
+I am happily married with 3 wonderful kids.
+After working in various capacities, I worked for over 20  years in healthcare and public health doing software and database development for hospitals and the federal government.
+I volunteer at the [Rizal Center](https://rizalcenter.org) by doing their website and teaching martial arts.
+I should finish my Masters in Education for Science Education in 2025-05 at UIC so I can serve as a high school teacher wherever the [Chicago Public Schools](https://www.cps.edu/) need me.

 🦊The fox is my spirit animal: I identify as a hidden forest creature.
 I am a calm, candid, cozy, & curious canid who strives to be a courageous, creative, & kind contributor.
 How do you know?
 How can you know?
 Let's test it out.
 Let's be effective & efficient but let's communicate & manage our suffering as we do it.

 - 🍞 [[DailyList]].
 My Daily List (checklist, routine) in Pictograms (for brevity).